Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 You can collect data from Twitter searching for keywords, hashtags, users, etc. ATLAS.ti can collect tweets that are not older than one week !

 You need to sign in with your own twitter account to import twitter data to ATLAS.ti.
-See Working With Twitter Data in the main manual.
+See Working With Twitter Data.

 Video Tutorial: Creating a project and importing data.

 All documents that you add to a project are copied, and the copies become internal ATLAS.ti files.
 This means, strictly speaking, that ATLAS.ti no longer needs the original files.
-However, we strongly recommend that you keep a backup copy of your original source files.
+However, we strongly recommend that you keep a backup copy of your original sou

 When you work in a team and want to work on the same documents, it is important that one person is setting up the project and adds all documents that should be shared.
 The consequence of not doing is that documents of the same content are duplicated or multiplied during the process of merging projects.
-See Team Work in the main manual for further information.
+See Team Work for further information.

 From the main menu, select Document > Add Documents...
 Another option is to open the drop-down menu of the document icon in the toolbar.
 You can select individual files or folders.

 If you want to link a video file, select the option Reference External Multimedia Documents.
-For further information see Adding Multimedia Data in the main manual.
+For further information see Adding Multimedia Data.

 If you want write your own text, e.g. in order to transcribe data, select the option New Text Document.
-For further information see Preparing your own transcript in the main manual.
+For further information see Preparing your own transcript.

 All added or linked documents are numbered consecutively starting with 1, 2, 3 and so on.